myrepository-nn/zuul-fallback/README.md

 # zuul-fallback

-In this example fallback will execute when anyone or both consumers is down.
+In this example fallback will execute when any one of the consumers or both consumers are down.